maxkueng/node-lastfmapi/README.md

 The rule of thumb is that when a method has only required parameters, or one or more required and one optional parameter, they will be represented in the API as regular function arguments.
-If required and optional parameters, the function will take a `params` object.
+If the method takes one or more required and multiple optional parameters, the function will take a `params` object.
+If all parameters are optional, the `params` object becomes optional.

-The first argument of the callback is always `err`, which is an Error object in case of an error or null if everything went fine.
+The first argument of the callback is always `err`, which is an Error object in case of an error or null if everything went well.
 The second argument is the result.

 The following documentation assumes that `lfm` is an instance of LastfmAPI.